marinasundstrom/iot-concept/README.md

 Using concepts similar to those found in .NET, it allows for easy handling of HTTP requests and responses, but using Windows Runtime API:s instead.

+### Android app

+Basic app, built with Xamarin.Android, that lets the user toggle any of the four pins.

+Uses the same structure and patterns as the UWP app does.

 ### iOS app

-Basic app, built with Xamarin.iOS, that lets the user toggle the hardcoded pin 4.

-Uses the same structure and patterns as the UWP app does.
+Has not been implemented.

 ## REST API